Shion1118/FFAManager/README.md

-PvPManager
+FFAManager
 ==========
 **Need MySQL and Vault**
+You can create some kit, and use its FFA!
-PvPManager is a Bukkit plugin that can save PlayerStats(Kill, Death...etc) on your MySQL database.
+FFAManager is a Bukkit plugin that can save PlayerStats(Kill, Death...etc) on your MySQL database.

 ##Feature
+ Create and use Kit.
- PvPManager save Player's PvP Stats.
+ FFAManager save Player's PvP Stats.
  - Kills
  - Deaths
  - (Coming Soon)HighestKillSteak